 Part of the Patent Pending AREA 419 Modular Brake System (SIDEWINDER AND HELLFIRE SYSTEM PARTS ARE NOT INTERCHANGEABLE)

 The SIDEWINDER Self Timing Brake is not just another knockoff copy of existing self timing brakes.
 It was engineered from the ground up to be extremely effective, easier to install, and much more versatile.
 The SIDEWINDER uses the same patent pending self timing technology as the HELLFIRE, only larger.
+Each brake includes one universal adapter.
 Read more on all of its advantages below:

 6.5mm – Good for any bullet caliber up to and including 0.264

 30 Cal – Good for any bullet caliber up to and including 0.308

 338 Cal – Good for any bullet caliber up to and including 0.338

 375 Cal – Good for any bullet caliber up to and including 0.375

 – Extremely easy installation, brake WILL NOT turn as you torque the collar to lock.
 No more guessing where the brake ports will line up once you tighten it down!

 – Simple round knurled nut that requires no tools to time the brake.

 – Return to zero is excellent.
 This means removal of your brake and re-installation will not require a zero change.